kitnil/awesome/README.md

 ## C

+- [bluez-alsa](https://github.com/Arkq/bluez-alsa) - Bluetooth Audio ALSA Backend
+- [pidgin-znc-helper](https://github.com/kgraefe/pidgin-znc-helper) - ZNC Helper uses message timestamp from a ZNC Bouncer and sets them within Pidgin so that replayed messages will be displayed with the correct timestamp.
 - [guile-gi](https://github.com/spk121/guile-gi) - Bindings for GObject Introspection and libgirepository for Guile
 - [ladspa](https://github.com/swh/ladspa) - The SWH Plugins package for the LADSPA plugin system
 - [xsecurelock](https://github.com/google/xsecurelock) - X11 screen lock utility with security in mind